Statewide Community Organizer (CFILC) Posted on April 7, 2022

 The mission of CFILC is to increase access and equal opportunity for people with disabilities by building the capacity of Independent Living Centers (ILCs).

-• Assist and support 28 ILCs in building their community organizing bases through grassroots advocacy groups, and other methods of base-building;
+• Assist and support 28 ILCs (the IL Network) in building their community organizing bases through grassroots advocacy groups, and other methods of base-building;

 • Participate in statewide disability and/or intersectional coalitions;